pschaus/book_lepl1402/source/part6.rst

    Stream<Integer> s2 = s1.map(i -> { System.out.println(i); return i + 1; });
    Object[] a = s2.toArray();  // <- here, all the elements of the stream are needed

-This code will actually print all the elements onto the console!
+Executing the last command will print all the elements onto the console.
 Now, let us consider the following example:

 .. code-block:: java